SwaggerNiels/BlenderSpicy/README.md

 Know that you are using the average voltage value over the whole section.
 In the future I might make this more flexible.

+## Contributions
 Please also let me know if there is any additions you would like to see by suggesting an enhancement in the "issues" tab on this page.
+Or you can of course send me a pull request.

 ## License